dtsioni/raritan_sinatra/README.md

   * Will create a new school and department as well if they are not found
   * Matches names with approximately correct ones
     * D Tsioni will match with Daniel Tsioni, etc
-* Status 400 if any of the params are malformed
+* Status 400 if any of the params are invalid
 * Status 501 if there is an ambiguity in professor name
 * Status 201 if a new professor is created
 * Status 200 if the professor already exists (and isn't created)